 All things considered, even if you come from the school of thought that says talented, earnest candidates will persevere even when faced with a less-than-perfect online job application process, it’s better for you not to overcomplicate it.

-You will likely lose qualified applicants if you’re guilty of any of the mistakes above.
+You will likely lose qualified applicants if you’re guilty of any of the job application process mistakes above.

 From posting a job opening to onboarding new hires, talent acquisition can be tricky.
 Not sure if your company is following best practices?